skyciv/intro-to-programming-and-api/lessons/02-collections/README.md

 ```python
 f4 = f[3]
 ```
-NOTE the indexing starts from 0 - the first value in the list is `f[0]`, so:
+Tthe indexing starts from 0, so the first value in the list is `f[0]`:
 ```python
 f1 = f[0]
 f2 = f[1]
 f3 = f[2]
 # and so on ...
 ```
-NOTE in python, we can get values starting from the end of the list, using negative numbers:
+A nice feature in python is that we can get values starting from the end of the list, using negative numbers:
 ```python
 f5 = f[-1]
 ```